PhD, Columbia University, Middle Eastern History

 As one of the few scholars working in the United States today to have spent considerable time living in Syria, Stanton also provides commentary on the current Syria crisis.
 Recent examples include an article by Canadian journalist William Marsden on the "Pandora's box" of potential US airstrikes on Syria and an Associated Press story by New York Times writer Ben Hubbard that looked at the video game "Endgame: Syria".

 Professor Stanton has published articles in various scholarly journals and chapters in several book collections.
-Her most recent chapters include a study of Moustapha Akkad's seminal film The Message and its impact on American Muslims (in Muslims in American Popular Culture, Praeger 2013), and a forthcoming chapter on Islamic emoticons and their role in fostering a pious sociability among members of online Muslim communities ( Internet and Emotions , Routledge 2013).
+Her most recent chapters include a study of Moustapha Akkad's seminal film The Message and its impact on American Muslims (in Muslims in American Popular Culture, Praeger 2013), and an assessment on Islamic emoticons and their role in fostering a pious sociability among members of online Muslim communities ( Internet and Emotions , Routledge 2013).

 Her first book, This is Jerusalem Calling: State Radio in Mandate Palestine , was published by the University of Texas Press in September 2013.